Ilayda Onder

 Ilayda B. Onder and James Piazza

-What sorts of counterterrorism policies do populist individuals in the United States prefer in the wake of terrorist attacks?
-We theorize that populists’ preferences about counterterrorism are informed by their attitudes on liberal democratic governance, social outgroups, and conspiracy theories.
+What kinds of counterterrorism policies do populist individuals in the United States prefer in the aftermath of terrorist attacks?
+We theorize that these preferences are shaped by attitudes toward liberal institutions, social outgroups, and conspiratorial beliefs.
 To test this, we conducted an original survey of 1,940 subjects living in the United States.
-We found that subjects exhibiting populist attitudes were more likely to support unilateral, militarized counterterrorism policies but were less supportive of cooperative, multilateral, and liberal counterterrorism policies.
-We also found that populists were more likely to endorse domestic crackdowns on immigration, the border, and civil liberties as domestic counterterrorism responses.
-To understand more about these patterns, we also conducted mediation tests and found that strongman illiberalism, perception of social outgroup threat, and conspiratorial thinking patterns are strong and substantive mediators for the relationship between populism and counterterrorism preferences.
+We found that subjects exhibiting populist attitudes were more likely to support unilateral, militarized counterterrorism policies in response to terrorist attacks but were less supportive of cooperative, or multilateral counterterrorism policies.
+We also found greater support among these individuals for restrictive domestic security measures, including immigration and border controls, and expanded government authority related to surveillance, detention, and arrest.
+To understand more about these patterns, we also conducted mediation tests and found that support for strongman rule, perceived threats from outgroups, and conspiratorial thinking patterns are strong and substantive mediators for the relationship between populism and counterterrorism preferences.

 Communication Technology, State Penetration, and Claims of Responsibility